Are payers’ Prior Authorization programs impacting your laboratory’s bottom line?

-How are some of the payers’ Prior Authorization (PA) programs impacting your laboratory’s bottom line and what can you do about it?
-Increasingly, retroactive authorization after performing lab tests is becoming a less viable option; as is fighting denials for lack of Prior Authorization during the appeal process.
+Increasingly, retroactive authorization after performing lab tests is becoming a less viable option; as is fighting denials for lack of prior authorization during the appeal process.
 While some payers still allow retroactive authorization, in general, laboratories who test specimens without prior authorization run the risk of performing uncompensated testing.

-When a lab test required a PA by the payer, denials increased substantially when claims were filed without prior authorization.
-Since program implementation, 85% of claims submitted to UHC without the required PA have been denied.
+- When a lab test required a prior auth by the payer, denials increased substantially when claims were filed without one.
+Since program implementation, 85% of claims submitted to UHC without the required prior auth have been denied.
 The chance of being paid by Anthem is slightly better, as 66% of claims submitted without PA have been denied.
 Even when prior authorization is filed appropriately, the claim may still be denied (45% of the time by UHC and 29% by Anthem).

 Quadax continues to investigate these trends on behalf of our laboratory clients.
 Our findings suggest that laboratories need to re-evaluate their prior authorization strategy.
 As recent as early last year, retroactive authorization was a normal operating procedure – a lab would accession the specimen and go right to testing.
 At that time, the lab would begin their revenue cycle starting with benefit investigation.
 In today’s environment, this process exposes the lab to the full cost of acquiring the specimen, transporting the specimen, all of the consumables, and the cost of the lab kit while offering no guarantee of payment.
 If the payer’s Date of Service (DOS) rules dictate using the specimen collected date, similar to Medicare and Medicaid, any attempt by the lab’s staff to obtain PA is considered a “retro” authorization.
 When a payer no longer allows retro authorization and prior authorization was not done by the ordering physician, data shows that the lab stands to have a diminished chance of getting any reimbursement.